-Clare, M.E.S., is a writer, artist, activist, bibliophile, tea-leaf reader, and gardener located in Olympia, Washington.
+Clare, M.E.S., is a writer, environmentalist, bibliophile, tea-leaf reader, and gardener located in Olympia, Washington.
 Her work engages with themes of landscape and sense of home, language, philosophy, political theory, story-telling, and the occult.

 She has enjoyed spending lots of her time playing with story–she’s worked in bookstores for the better part of a decade, and she’s been a writer and storyteller all her life.
 She loves poking holes in dominant or obsolete narratives and strives to both listen to and help uplift the voices and stories that have been too often cast aside, particularly the cries from our living world that is suffering under our consumptive society.
 Her work focuses on finding and planting the literal and figurative seeds that will help support a post-capitalist society that prioritizes people and planet.